 In the parable, the five wise virgins keep their lamps trimmed with oil in readiness for the return of the master of the house.
 The five foolish virgins go to sleep so when they need their lamps in the night, they have no oil and have to beg for oil from the wiser ones.

-We acknowledge the help of Pamela Lomax in researching this piece.
+We are grateful to Pamela Lomax for her assistance when researching this piece.